Why does being outside make you happy?

 Cortisol is the hormone that makes you feel stressed.
 If you spend time outdoors in green spaces, your cortisol levels decrease.

 When your cortisol levels decrease, your stress levels and anxiety start to decline.
 You gain better control of your emotions, including fear and anger.

 Without stress, your body functions as it should.
 Your blood pressure, muscle tension, and heart rate all return to normal.

 2. Promotes Physical Health & Mental Health

-Generally, sitting in nature is one of the most effective ways to hack feel-good chemicals and boost your mood.
-In this way, you can stay happy and prevent feelings of depression from getting to you.
+Spending time in nature is one of the most effective ways to hack your feel-good chemicals and improve your mood.
+Nature makes you feel more alert, rejuvenated, and alive.
+If you spend enough time outdoors, you can stay happy and avoid feelings of depression.

 3. Helps With Healing